+MKTG 109 Salesmanship 3

+MKTG 225 Principles of

+Advertising 3

+MKTG 226 Merchandising

+Buying and Control (or

+Marketing Elective) 3

+3 MKTG 290 Coordinated

+Internship 1-5 1-5

-MKTG 290 Coordinated Internship PSYC 128 Human Relations 1-5 1-5 3
+'PSYC 128 Human Relations 3

 Total Credits 15 13-17 13-17

-Total Minimum Credits for Deg gree 97
+Total Minimum Credits for Deg ree 97

 A year sequence in Social Science may be substituted.
 Students who have completed prior training in typewriting may petition for credit by examination.
-Students who have completed sufficient and appropriate occupational experience or who may be unable to participate in the cooperative phase of this curriculum may substitute appropriate courses in the fifth and sixth quarters.
+Students who have completed sufficient and appropriate occupational experience or who may be unable to participate in the cooperative phase of this curriculum may substitute appropriate courses in the fifth and sixth worked.